 About Gerry Tully

 Gerry Tully is a native of County Meath, Ireland.
 A natural, self-taught musician who has been performing since his early teens.
 Tully was drawn to music through his father who’s career stretched from the Irish show band era in the sixties right into the late nineties.
-At sixteen Tully got to see folk legend Christy Moore in concert.
-That event lit up the idea of Tully as a solo performer and sealed the premise of his musical journey.
+At sixteen Tully was smuggled into a Christy Moore in concert.
+The event cast Tully as a performer and sealed a constant in his musical journey.
 Throughout the 90s Tully played in bands learning a range of styles from rock and roll to folk and from ballads and traditional Irish to Americana and swing jazz.

 His first venture into recording happened in his early 20s with his EP Grist for the Mill.
 He got to work playing the music circuit around County Meath and beyond.
 In 2002 Tully toured Ireland, England and Germany with the traditional group Cósir including an appearance Seamus Begley’s award winning program Gantrí on TG4.

 He went on to tour in Europe and America for 3 years as guitarist and vocalist with Derek Warfield one of the founding members of the renowned band The Wolfe Tones.
 Tully left the band to pursue his own musical creativeness, producing his debut album of in 2008, called Leaves Float Down.
 The album of thirteen self-penned songs featured on musicreview.com as their Album of the Month.
 The album was well received and enjoyed a generous airplay in Ireland and abroad.
 That year Tully performed alongside Don Baker, Ronnie Drew, and Finbar Furey on part of their “Working Class Heroes” Irish tour.